LinaSerry/CognitiveSearchFrontEnd/README.md

 **Tags** - Defines which fields will be added to the Results card and details view as buttons.
 By default includes all facetable fields.

 **ResultFields** - Defines which fields will be returned in the results view.
 Only fields that are used for the UI should be included here to reduce latency caused by larger documents.
 By default includes all fields.

+### 2.3 To run Locally
+After updating appsettings.json with the correct field, open the project in VSCode and start debugging, this will run it locally and launch the website for you

 ## Known Issues That We Should Fix